Master of Science in Neuroscience

 Chair: Dr. Michael Smotherman

 The Graduate Training Program in Neuroscience is jointly administered through both Texas A&M University and the Texas A&M University Health Science Center and designed to prepare students to become successful independent researchers that can help society meet wide-ranging needs in industry, medicine, defense and academic fields.
-Our interdisciplinary program spans several colleges (Arts and Sciences, Medicine, Engineering, and Veterinary Medicine) and brings together researchers with expertise in biology, psychology, veterinary integrative biosciences, health and kinesiology, engineering, and experimental therapeutics, thereby offering our students access to a breadth of tools and training not normally found in single departments.
+Our interdisciplinary program spans several colleges (Arts and Sciences, Medicine, Engineering, and Veterinary Medicine and Biomedical Sciences) and brings together researchers with expertise in biology, psychology, veterinary integrative biosciences, health and kinesiology, engineering, and experimental therapeutics, thereby offering our students access to a breadth of tools and training not normally found in single departments.

 Neuroscience is a field devoted to the scientific study of the nervous system, from its molecular/cellular underpinnings to the organization of neural circuits, and the manifestation of this biological/neurochemical machinery as behavioral, physiological and psychological processes.
 It aims to detail both how the normal system operates and how alterations in function contribute to clinical diseases, such as mental illness, dementia, developmental disorders, neurodegenerative diseases, chronic pain, drug addiction, and the loss of function with aging or neural injury.